UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Performance Insights

-- The Huskies have a +625 scoring differential, topping opponents by 17.9 points per game.
-They're putting up 76.3 points per game to rank 27th in college basketball and are giving up 58.4 per outing to rank 43rd in college basketball.
+- The Huskies' +625 scoring differential (outscoring opponents by 17.9 points per game) is a result of scoring 76.3 points per game (26th in college basketball) while allowing 58.4 per outing (43rd in college basketball).

-- With 73.5 points per game in Big East contests, UConn is tallying 2.8 fewer points per game in conference games compared to its overall average (76.3 PPG).
+- With 73.5 points per game in Big East action, UConn is putting up 2.8 fewer points per game in conference games compared to its season average (76.3 PPG).

-- The Huskies are averaging 78.6 points per game at home.
-On the road, they are averaging 72.8 points per contest.
+- The Huskies are scoring 78.6 points per game at home.
+Away from home, they are averaging 72.8 points per contest.

-- Defensively, UConn has played better in home games this year, ceding 58.3 points per game, compared to 58.4 in road games.

-- The Huskies have seen a downturn in scoring lately, putting up 69.7 points per game in their last 10 contests, 6.6 points fewer than the 76.3 they've scored this year.
+- The Huskies have seen a downturn in scoring recently, putting up 69.7 points per game in their last 10 outings, 6.6 points fewer than the 76.3 they've scored this season.

 © 2023 Data Skrive.
 All rights reserved.